menglinghan/CECP/README.md

 ## Datasets

-We used 5 datasets, all of which are widely used in fairness research: Adult, COMPAS, German Credit, Default and Heart Disease.
+We used 5 datasets, all of which are widely used in fairness research: **Adult, COMPAS, German Credit, Default and Heart Disease**.
 We provide these data sets in the "dataset" folder.

 <br/>